Nidoskull/LalifeTeam-Origins/Elf-origin/README.txt

 No meat for you :)

 - Pacifist
-You're hesitant to hurt things- your power wanes if you kill. (details below, currently only compatible with Vanilla)
+You're hesitant to hurt things- your power wanes if you kill. (details below, compatible with BetterAnimalsPlus)

 - Ferrous Fiend
 Iron deals more damage to you, and you cannot wear Iron or Chainmail.
 Leather, Gold, Diamond and Netherite are fair game, though.